CloudReactor/aws-ecs-cloudreactor-deployer/README.md

-    Then set the `DOCKER_IMAGE` environment variable to the name of your new image, or change the deployment command in `deploy.sh` to use your new image instead of `cloudreactor/aws-ecs-cloudreactor-deployer`.
+    Then set the `DOCKER_IMAGE` environment variable to the name of your new image, or change the deployment command in `cr_deploy.sh` to use your new image instead of `cloudreactor/aws-ecs-cloudreactor-deployer`.
 Your
     ansible tasks can now use `javac`.
 If you create a Docker image for a specific language, we'd love to hear from you!